Bill Schroeder (baseball)

-Bill A "Rock" Schroeder (born Alfred A William Schroeder on September 7, 1958) is a former Major League Baseball player and a current television sports broadcaster.
+Bill A "Rock" Schroeder (born Alfred A William Schroeder on September 7, 1958) is an American former Major League Baseball player and a current television sports broadcaster.
 He played for the Milwaukee Brewers and California Angels between 1983 and 1990.
 Since 1995, Schroeder has been the primary color commentator on Brewers telecasts.
-He is currently paired with Brian Anderson or Jeff Levering when Anderson is doing national assignments for Turner Sports.

 Early life

 Schroeder was born in Baltimore, Maryland, and raised in the Princeton Junction of West Windsor, New Jersey.
 He is a graduate of West Windsor-Plainsboro High School (now West Windsor-Plainsboro High School South).
 While playing high school baseball, he earned All-State honors in his junior and senior years.
 He attended Clemson University, and assisted the Clemson Tigers in capturing the Atlantic Coast Conference Championships in 1978 and 1979.

 In 1978, Schroeder played collegiate summer baseball for the Hyannis Mets of the Cape Cod Baseball League (CCBL).
 He led the league in home runs and RBI, and led the Mets to the league title.
 Schroeder was named the league's MVP and outstanding pro prospect, and was inducted into the CCBL Hall of Fame in 2009.